SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSConfigurationAgent/GetCSWwwFolder.md

 so.topic: reference
 ---

+# String GetCSWwwFolder()

 This method will get the www folder for CS

 **Returns:** String